YaduAhuja/Code-Builder/README.md

 }
 ```

-To set Whether to enable App Insights to track user Telementry data (default is true) :
+To set Whether to enable App Insights to track user Telemetry data (default is true) :

 ```json
 {